The Wait Between Calls is Too Long?

-Wait times are affected by main factors including the percent of people on your list who pick up, the amount of disconnected numbers on your list and how many calls are able to connect, your caller actions, and more.
-Connection and pickup rates can vary widely from day to day or even hour to hour so its difficult to say what a "correct" wait time is for a specific calling service.
+Wait times are affected by many factors including the percentage of people on your list who pick up, the number of disconnected numbers (deliverability error resulton your list and how many calls are able to connect, your caller actions, and more.
+Connection and pickup rates can vary widely from day to day or even hour to hour so it's difficult to say what a "correct" wait time is for a specific calling service.

-In general, wait times are highly correlated to the number of callers active in the system and callers can expect the following wait times based on the total number:
+In general, wait times are highly correlated to the number of callers active in the system and admins can expect the following wait times based on the total number of callers:

 |1-3 Callers||2-3 minutes|

 |13-20 Callers||30s - 1 minute|

 ThruTalk (Legacy) staff is always watching the pace of calls and adjusting your calling speed to keep drops (calls where someone answers but is hung up on because there are no callers available to take the call from your end) low and wait times as low as possible without causing any drops.

 A simplified idea of the process can be seen in this flowchart:

 From your end, there are usually two main issues that will slow down your calling and increase your wait time.

 Callers Logging In and Out Multiple Times a Shift